Minimum wage: Spain

 In the years following Franco's death in 1975, the minimum wage gradually increased, reaching 50.49 euros (8,400 pesetas) that year, which is equivalent to 657.23 euros in today's currency.
 Over the years, the minimum wage continued to rise, with several revisions along the way.
-In 2022, the Spanish government set the minimum wage at 33.33 euros per day or 1,000 euros per month, effective from January 1.
+In 2022, the Spanish government set the minimum wage at 33.33 euros per day or 1,000 euros per month, effective from 1 January.
 This represents a 47% increase from the previous minimum wage set in 2018 at 735.90 euros.

-There are several debates around the minimum wage in Spain, which focus on its impact on employment and inflation.
-While some argue that increasing the minimum wage can be a useful tool to increase the incomes of low-income families and reduce poverty, others have doubts about its effectiveness in achieving these goals.
+There are several debates about the minimum wage in Spain that focus on its impact on employment and inflation.
+While some argue that raising the minimum wage can be a useful tool to raise the incomes of low-income families and reduce poverty, others doubt its effectiveness in achieving these goals.

-For instance, an analysis conducted by BCE (Central Bank of Spain, by its initials in spanish) in 2019 on the impact of the 2017 increase in the minimum wage showed a negative effect on the probability of maintaining employment among affected workers, which was particularly significant for older workers.
+For instance, an analysis conducted by BCE (Central Bank of Spain, by its initials in Spanish) in 2019 on the impact of the 2017 increase in the minimum wage showed a negative effect on the probability of maintaining employment among affected workers, which was particularly significant for older workers.

-Additionally, the 2022 raise of the minimum wage revived the debate about the relationship between inflation and the SMI, with some arguing that the increase in the minimum wage could potentially contribute to inflation.
-The debate centres on whether it's a useful tool to help maintain the purchasing power of those who retain their jobs, or it's not effective because it adds pressure to the growth of prices and increase the likelihood of inflation becoming entrenched.
+Additionally, the 2022 minimum wage raise reignited the debate over the relationship between inflation and the SMI, with some arguing that the increase could contribute to inflation.
+The debate centres on whether it is a useful tool for maintaining the purchasing power of those who retain their jobs, or whether it is ineffective because it adds pressure on price growth and increases the likelihood of inflation becoming entrenched.

+Seasonal, Temporary job(not over period of 120 days contracts) sets higher than general workers.